openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `time/`
     - Type: Optional *(float)*
-    - Description: Absolute particle time.
-Note: Particles may have different times if the snapshot is, for example, taken at constant **s**.
+    - Description: Time relative to `timeOffset`.
+That is, absolute time = `time + timeOffset`.

-- `time-refTime/`
+- `timeOffset`
     - Type: Optional *(float)*
-  - Description: Particle time minus the reference time.
+    - Description: The reference particle time.
+    Note that the reference time is a function of **s** and therefore can be different for different particles.

 - `velocity/`
   - Type: Optional 3-vector *(float)*